mylastore/koa-api/README.md

 # Runs tests TODO
 npm run test

-# Run the following to seed users for testing the app. !important will rewrite MongoDB data
+# TODO need to refactor.
+But for now add type: module on the package.json before you run the following to seed users for testing the app. !important will rewrite MongoDB data
 npm run seed
 ```